rjaditya-2702/CS6120-NLP/README.md

 ### To run the word replacement experiment:

 1. Run `common_words.py` to obtain the 10 most common words per class and replace them with synonyms (the results from this are stored in data/replaced_words_text.csv if you do not want to install PySpark and run the file.)
-2. Run the first five cells of `code/synonym_analysis.ipynb` to get the probability of the original and synonym-replaced sentences.
+2. Run the cells of `code/synonym_analysis.ipynb` to get the probability of the original and synonym-replaced sentences.

 ## Nonstandard dependencies: